Skip to main content

 How Do You Diagnose GERD or Gastritis?

 1. H. pylori testing: H. pylori is a common bacterial infection of the stomach and a leading cause of gastritis and ulcers.
-A simple stool or breath test can find it.
+A stool antigen test or a urea breath test can find it, and so can a biopsy taken during an endoscopy.

 What Are the Best Treatment Strategies for GERD and Gastritis?